ptheywood/gtc-2019-talk/presentation.md

 ???

-I'm Sure that all of us here have been delayed by congestion recently.

-For instance on Sunday traveling back from Santa Cruz on Highway 17 I was stuck in a queue which added 45 minutes to the journey, and I almost missed the welcome reception.
+We're all impacted by congestion on our road networks pretty much every day.

-Although this was caused by a collision, a lot of delays are due to the increasing number of vehicles on our road networks,
+In part this is due to the increasing demand on our transport networks

-Which is projected to continue to grow, by upto 31% in the UK by 2041.

-We also know that our cities are congested.
-We have statistics for London showing that the travel speeds are reduced by over 50% on average during peak hours.
-And Peak hours are widening.

-To resolve these issues we need to increase the utilisation and efficiency of our transport networks,

-to reduce congestion and pollution.
+For instance in the UK motorway demand is projected to increase by 31% by 2041, and the growth in demand doesn't just apply to our highways.

+Our cities already struggle with congestion, especially at peak times.

+In London, the average travel speed is reduced by 58% during peak times, taking at least twice as long to reach our destinations as it should.

 We can achieve this using *data driven management*